 NIST SP 800.34 was prepared for use by federal agencies, but it is also used by non-governmental organizations on a voluntary basis.

-DriveSavers is the only data recovery company in the industry today to post proof of annual, company-wide SOC 2 Type II audits the corporate industry’s standard for an overall control structure.
-Unlike Type I, a Type II audit verifies that our data hosting control objectives and control activities are in place, suitably designed, enforced and operating effectively.
+DriveSavers is the only data recovery company in the industry today to post proof of annual, company-wide SOC 2 Type II audit of the corporate industry’s standard for an overall control structure.
+Unlike Type I, a Type II audit verifies that our data hosting control objectives and control activities are in place, suitably designed, enforced, and operating effectively.

-The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients and government agencies we serve.
+The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients, healthcare service providers, and government agencies we serve.

-In addition to providing the highest level of data security in the data recovery industry today, DriveSavers Data Recovery offers a High Security Service that adheres to U.S. Government protocols and a Forensics Service that supports law enforcement agencies and other legal entities in the United States and abroad.
+In addition to providing the highest level of data security in the data recovery industry today, DriveSavers Data Recovery offers a High Security Service that adheres to U.S. Government protocols.

 Every service option offered by DriveSavers Data Recovery meets the data loss prevention and data security/data privacy protocols mandated within SOX, GLBA and HIPAA.